zeroDivisible/zeroDivisible.github.io/content/blog/gradle-adding-new-sourcesets-recognized-from-intellij-idea.md

 The above defines a source set called ``funcTest``, which references sources from ``src/functest/java`` in current project and resources from ``src/functest/resources``.
 It also is based on outputs from ``main`` & ``test`` sourceSets (which are defined earlier in a similar manner and not shown here).

-This alone is almost sufficient for gradle - if we want to refernce this source set from a gradle task (because currently it just exists without doing anything), we can create one:
+If we want to reference this source set from a gradle task (because we just added a definition for now), we can create a simple task:

 ```groovy
 task funcTest(type: Test) {